Agricultural Literacy Curriculum Matrix

 3 - 5

-Students determine that topsoil is a limited resource with economic value.
-Activities include slicing up an apple to demonstrate the distribution of Earth’s soil resources and exploring scenarios involving the dollar valuation of soil.
+Students determine that topsoil is a limited resource with economic value and use an apple to represent how Earth’s land resources are used.
 Grades 3-5

 conservation tillage: farming methods that reduce the intensity or frequency of tilling in order to maintain some ground cover throughout the year and disturb the soil as little as possible while still providing the conditions needed to grow a productive crop

 contour planting: tilling and planting crops on the contour, or at a right angle to the slope, which slows water flowing downhill and reduces erosion

 cover crop: a crop grown for the protection and enrichment of the soil